it3xl/git-repo-sync/README.md

 ## Need help?

 Ask me.
-I'll answer on you questions.
-It is freeeee))
+I'll answer on you questions ASAP.<br/>
 See my contacts at [it3xl.com](it3xl.com).

-If you are not ready to spend your time, then I can do everything for you.
+If you are not ready to spend your time, then I can do everything for you.<br/>
 I am offering a complete package that includes

 * Working solution